Non-loose torus knots: Introduction

 The proofs of our main results relay on two main ingredients, convex surfaces and the geometry of the Farey graph.
 While convex surface theory is now a well-known part of contact geometry, we have to develop several new techniques.
 The most interesting might be the ability to add Giroux torsion to some virtually overtwisted contact structures, see Lemma~\ref{lem:staytight} and its associated lemmas, which relies on what appears to be a novel application of Honda's work on tricky non-rotative layers \cite{Honda01}.
 To the authors' knowledge, all previous work involving Giroux torsion --- its existence or adding it to an existing contact structure --- has been restricted to universally tight contact structures.
-So we give the first examples of the existence of Giroux torsion for tight but virtually overtwisted contact structures.
-(These examples are on the complement of some torus knots, but in a future work, the first two authors will give examples on closed $3$--manifolds).
-Another interesting technique is the ability to detect non-loose knots by carefully applying the state transition technique in overtwisted contact structures.
-This allows us to determine when all Legendrian $(p,q)$-knots are non-loose without relying on contact surgery diagrams or invariants from Heegaard Floer homology.
-This is done for $(p,q)$-torus knots with $\tb<pq$ in Proposition~\ref{wings} and~\ref{diamonds} and the same arguments work for $\tb=pq$ as well; moreover, Propositions~\ref{propxwing} and~\ref{inftyV} show that all non-loose knots with $\tb>pq$ are destabilizations of ones with $\tb=pq$, so the non-looseness can also be seen without contact surgery diagrams or invariants from Heegaard Floer homology.
-Concerning the geometry of the Farey graph, we develop new ways to analyze pairs of paths in the Farey graph that approach a given fraction from different directions, see Section~\ref{pathsinFG}.
-From this, we can, among other things, determine when two non-loose knots stabilize to become equivalent, see Propositions~\ref{merge} and~\ref{alldiamonds}.
-We can also use this to calculate the classical invariants of non-loose torus knots without relying on contact surgery diagrams, see Lemma~\ref{computer}; and this, in particular, allows us to distinguish non-loose Legendrian knots after adding Giroux torsion to their complements, see Lemma~\ref{postorsion} (there does not seem to be a way to do this using the more classical surgery diagram approach to computing rotation numbers).
+In fact, Conjecture~1.4 of Giroux \cite{Giroux00}, in part, asks if on a closed oriented $3$-manifold there are only finitely many isotopy classes of tight but virtually overtwisted contact structures, which would imply that one could not add an arbitrary amount of Giroux torsion to such contact structures.
+(In past examples, there was no Giroux torsion on tight but virtually overtwisted contact structures, so it would seem that one might not be able to add any torsion to a virtually overtwisted contact structure while preserving tightness.)
+We give the first examples of the existence of Giroux torsion for tight but virtually overtwisted contact structures and, in fact, produce infinite families of tight but virtually overtwisted contact structures on a fixed manifold.
+These examples are on the complement of some torus knots, but in a future work, the first two authors will give similar examples on closed $3$-manifolds \cite{EtnyreMinPre}, thus disproving the above mentioned conjecture.